adarshvee/the-freudian-couch/content/posts/libraries-and-refugees/index.md

 title = "Libraries and refugees" url = "2025/10/libraries-and-refugees.html"
 date = 2025-10-05
-tags = ["Personal", "Libraries", "Books", "Nostalgia"]
+tags = ["Personal Essay", "Libraries", "Books", "Childhood"]
 +++

 I remember my school library visits when I was about 12 years old.
 The book shelves were inviting and packed with books that I wanted to get hold of.
 However, these book shelves were usually locked.
 We had one *"library period"* every week.
 My friends and I would line up and walk to the library, and find our seats around a humungous table.
 Each of us would be handed a random magazine or a newspaper.
 Instead of reading, most of us played made-up games with the kids sitting across the table.
 If our librarian felt generous, he would sometimes allow us to check out a book.
 But he would randomly pick some books and distribute them to us.
 I usually ended up with a non-fiction on a topic I had zero interest in.
 I would return the unopened book a week later.
 The library had a good collection of subject books too.
 As a 14-year old, I figured out that displaying an exaggerated deference to my Librarian would allow me the privilege of checking out a few subject books.
 I did not hesitate even a tiny bit to bend to authority if it offered an easy way out.